dividuum/one-time-mail/README.md

 Not available right now:

- * Responding to mails, marking them as read or other mailbox mutating operations.
+ * Any mailbox mutating operations.
 Everything is read-only at the moment.

 Ideas: